scala/scala-lang/blog/_posts/2017-05-23-whats-new-scala-native.md

 The first releases of Scala Native use Boehm GC.
 A new and improved garbage collector has been under development by [@LukasKellenberger][@LukasKellenberger] and will be presented at Scala Days during Denys' talk.
-Stay tuned!
+Stay tuned for more more details to come soon!

 The pull request introducing the new garbage collector can be found in [#726][#726].